tomcam/promotingyournovel/index.md

 This site is free.
 It's a service for people who don't want to reinvent the wheel.
 Learning all this stuff was a pain, so why not bottle it and give it away?

 Most of the methods described are free, but timing is sometimes important.
 For example, you will assuredly want to take advantage of [KDP Select](check/join-kdp-select)'s [Free Book Promotions](https://kdp.amazon.com/help/topic/A34IQ0W14ZKXM9).
-There are plenty of other authors taking advantage of this marketing bonanza, so you'll want to amplify it by coordinating with websites that promote these giveaways.
+There are plenty of other authors doing the same.
+You'll want to amplify it by coordinating with websites that promote these giveaways.
 Some of them require at least 30 days' advanance notice, so you have to plan ahead.

 A few things cost money (none of it goes to me).
 You can skip them if you wish.